onionshare/onionshare/desktop/README.md

 This folder contains files to build a [snap package](https://snapcraft.io/).
 First make sure you install `snap` and `snapcraft` (`snap install snapcraft --classic`).

-To build the snap, cd to the `onionshare` folder and run:
+To build the snap, run:

 ```sh
 snapcraft